Germany and France prepare new lockdowns as COVID sweeps Europe

 Governments across Europe have been under fire for a lack of coordination and for failing to use a lull in cases over the summer to bolster defences, leaving hospitals unprepared and forcing people on to packed public transport to get to work.

-“The relaxation of applied measures during the summer months was not always accompanied by steps to build up sufficient response capacity,” the European Commission said on Wednesday.

-Italy, which pledged more than 5 billion euros ($5.9 billion) in new support measures for businesses hit by the latest restrictions, has seen repeated clashes between police and protesters in cities from Naples to Turin as well as bitter criticism from restaurant owners and business groups.
+Since the weekend, Italy has seen repeated clashes between police and protesters in cities from Naples to Turin as well as bitter criticism from restaurant owners and business groups.

-As similar measures are imposed elsewhere, business groups have sounded the alarm.

-Germany’s BGA, a lobby group for the services sector, said restaurant closures would inflict a “death blow” on many businesses and called instead for tighter measures to restrict contagion in people’s homes.
+“At 6 p.m. public transport is often crowded.
+You take the risk because you have to get to work.
+You wear a mask, you take hand gel with you,” Elio Venafro said after getting off a bus in central Rome on Wednesday.
+“It’s the new normal.”

 Reporting by Reuters bureaux; Writing by James Mackenzie; Editing by Nick Macfie and Hugh Lawson